Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Study 2: Native speaker evaluation of output disparities

 \section{Study 2: Native speaker evaluation of output disparities}

 \looseness=-1 Our second study explored to what extent ChatGPT outputs might perpetuate harms in response to speakers of minoritized language varieties.
-Our analyses aimed to answer three questions: \begin{itemize}[noitemsep, topsep=3pt] \item By default, what harms do native speakers of minoritized varieties face when interacting with language models, relative to speakers of standard varieties? \item How do these harms change if the language model is specifically prompted to imitate the input variety? \item Does using a newer model that is better at imitating minoritized varieties (GPT-4 instead of GPT-3.5) improve or worsen these harms? \end{itemize}
+Our analyses aimed to answer three questions: \begin{itemize} \item By default, what harms do native speakers of minoritized varieties face when interacting with language models, relative to speakers of standard varieties? \item How do these harms change if the model is prompted to imitate the input variety? \item Does using a newer model that is better at imitating minoritized varieties (GPT-4 instead of GPT-3.5) improve or worsen these harms? \end{itemize}

 For this study, after completing the annotation process, we selected all of the input letters for each language variety for which the input or output contained at least one feature.
 Then, these selected input letters were fed into GPT-3.5 and GPT-4 with a new system prompt that instructs the model to attempt to match the style and tone of the letter in its response.
-Native speakers of each variety were then recruited to evaluate the responses via Prolific (see Appendix \ref{appendix:study-2} for details on recruitment, filtering, consent, and compensation).
-Each annotator completed a survey consisting of twelve input-output pairs in random order, with six of the outputs coming from GPT-3.5 (prompted simply to respond); three from GPT-3.5 (prompted to imitate the input); and three from GPT-4 (prompted to imitate the input).
-Outputs were distributed such that each output was annotated by at most two annotators.
-For each variety, at least 11 annotators were recruited (mean=15.7).
-This resulted in 910 total responses (mean of 91 per variety).\looseness=-1
+Native speakers of each variety were then recruited to evaluate the responses via Prolific (see Appendix \ref{appendix:study-2} for details on survey format, recruitment, filtering, consent, and compensation).
+Each annotator completed a survey consisting of twelve input-output pairs in random order, with six outputs from GPT-3.5 (prompted simply to respond); three from GPT-3.5 (prompted to imitate the input); and three from GPT-4 (prompted to imitate the input).\footnote{Outputs were distributed such that each output was annotated by at most two annotators.
+For each variety, at least 11 annotators were recruited (mean=14.2).} This resulted in 879 total examples annotated (mean of 87.9 per variety).
+For each (input, output) pair, annotators assessed the output on 5-point Likert scales for nine qualities: stereotyping, demeaning content, condescension, formality, comprehension, naturalness, warmth, friendliness, and respect.
+We included a short reflection at the end asking speakers to give open-ended feedback as well.
+We also asked annotators to optionally provide demographic and background information to ensure we incorporated diversity among our participants, account for common linguistic variation along demographic dimensions, and ensure participant familiarity with the English variety being examined. \looseness=-1